 All WCC faculty and staff members, whether part-time or full-time, must have a WCC picture ID made by the Student Affairs Office to which the Erwin Library barcode may be affixed.

 All WCC faculty and students are encouraged to apply for either a new or an updated Erwin Library card using the online Library Card Application.

-A third party may present another Erwin Library patron’s card to check out materials for the absent patron, including audiovisual items for faculty, but the patron whose card is used will have full responsibility for the good condition and return or replacement cost of the items.
+A third party may present another Erwin Library patron’s card to check out materials for the absent patron, but the patron whose card is used will have full responsibility for the good condition and return or replacement cost of the items.

 Wireless Access and Printing

 Wireless internet access is freely available to all Erwin Library users and college visitors with no special login required.